Coleridge-Initiative/big-data-and-social-science/docs/09-ChapterNetworks.md

 Networks are comprised of *nodes*, which represent things that can be connected to one another, and of ties that represent the relationships connecting nodes.
-When ties are undirected they are called *edges*.
+When ties are undirected (representing a relationshop between the nodes that is not directional) they are called *edges*.
 When they are directed (as when I lend money to you and you do or do not reciprocate) they are called *arcs*.
 Nodes, edges and arcs can, in principle, be anything: patents and citations, web pages and hypertext